ppypp/CAFA_assessment_tool/README.md

  - `assessment.py`
 	- Only input needed is the configuration file `config.yaml`, where the following parameters are specified in the first section `assessment`.
 	- First parameter `file`           : prediction file formatted according to [CAFA3 formats](https://www.synapse.org/#!Synapse:syn5840147/wiki/402192)
 	- Second parameter `ic_path`       : path of the calculated infromation content map.
 This must be made prior to running `assessment.py`.
-This is achieved by running `IC.py` in the ICTool directory.
+This is achieved by running `IC.py` in the ICTool directory, instructions below in auxillary functions.
 	- Third parameter  `obo_path`      : path of the gene ontology obo file.
 The latest version can be downloaded [here](http://purl.obolibrary.org/obo/go.obo).
 Note that the obo file used here should not be older than the one used in the prediction.
 	- Fourth parameter `benchmark_path`: directory of the benchmark folder.
 Specific formats are required for the benchmark folder, including two sub-directories: groundtruth and lists.
 Please refer to auxiliary function `benchmark_folder.py` for the creation of this folder, as well as the genral creation of benchmarks.
 An example benchmark folder is given in this repository `./assessment/benchmark`
 	- Fifth parameter  `results_path`  : Folder where results are saved.
 A `rawdata` folder will be created within the results folder.